Cefalo/quick-meet/README.md

 #### CASE II: Overrunning Meeting

-> **Scenario**: A team/team member is running a meeting in a room X that exceeds the scheduled time, and they need to find another room to continue without interruptions.
+> **Scenario**: A team/team member is running a meeting in room X that exceeds the scheduled time, and they need to find another room to continue without interruptions.
 >
 > **Action**: The team member opens the tool, and has the option to either increase the time of the current room (if no collisions exist) or quickly book another room with just a click.
 >